 Never give up on yourself or your dreams.
 You are far too important for that.
 Thank you for being YOU.

-- I paint mostly in acrylics and mixed media, but I also have many ideas about installations, performance, and conceptual art.
+- I mostly paint in acrylics and mixed media, but I also have ideas about sculptures, installations, and conceptual art.

-- At 50, I finally got an explanation for my recurring burnouts when getting an ADHD diagnosis.
-It has helped me understand myself better and also take better care of myself.
+- In the last few years, I finally got my recurring burnouts explained when discovering I am an autist with ADHD.
+It has helped me understand myself and take better care of myself.
 I also felt that this revelation brought out an extra layer of energy in my painting!

-- I am the proud owner of a silver medal from the Sweet Adelines International Barbershop World Championships in Atlanta, USA, in 1999, together with my 130 sisters in the magnificent Sun Light Chorus.
+- I am the proud owner of a silver medal from the Sweet Adelines Intl Barbershop World Championships in Atlanta, USA, in 1999, together with my 130 sisters in the magnificent Sun Light Chorus.

-- I live in Vaxholm in the beautiful archipelago (30.000 islands!) of Stockholm, Sweden, consisting of more than 30 000 islands, in a more than 130 years old, with my beloved husband and our two beautiful sons, now already on their way to leave the nest.
+- I live in the small town of Vaxholm in the beautiful archipelago of Stockholm, Sweden, consisting of more than 30 000 islands, in a more than 130 years old house, with my beloved husband and, up until recently, our two beautiful sons, now already on their way to leave the nest.

 Why a Site in English When I Am Swedish?